DanielCardonaRojas/PagedAlertController/readme.md

 @optional
 //Change these to properties?

-// not usigin wrap around indexing means the PagedViewController will be dismissed if tapping the previous button on first page
+// Not usigin wrap around indexing means the PagedViewController will be dismissed if tapping the previous button on first page
 //or the next button on final page.
 -(BOOL)usesWrappAroundIndexing;
 -(BOOL)showsPageBullets;
 //Used to validate input -(UIView*)updateViewOnPageFlipForwardRejection:(UIView*)view pageIndex:(NSUInteger)index;
 -(UIView*)updateViewOnPageFlipBackwardRejection:(UIView*)view pageIndex:(NSUInteger)index;
+-(UIColor*)titleColorForPageAtIndex:(NSUInteger)index;
 //An array of strings indicating the button titles for each page (should have equal length to number of pages) -(NSArray*)pagedAlertControllerButtonTitles;
+-(NSArray*)pagedAlertControllerButtonIcons;

 @end

+/* -------------------------- INTERFACE ------------------------- */
 @interface PagedAlertViewController : UIViewController

 -(void)startPagedAlert;